-In the sources table, click the column header for the level you wish to configure.
+In the sources table, click the column header for the level you want to configure.
 The Properties pane shows the name of the selected alarm level, and its current contribution settings.

-Sele cted alarm le evel System Channels/Sourc es Destinations [R ooms L ayouts R CP users Actions Properties 2202 🔳 🗙 + View fitters Channels/Sources Video Loss Black Freeze Luma VIEW IIIErs /Input A/Channel 01 A01 Video loss A01 Video black A01 Video freeze A01 Video lu 🔺 Input A/Channel 02 A02 Video loss A02 Video black A02 Video freeze A02 Video lu Data type alarm /Input A/Channel 03 A03 Video loss A03 Video black A03 Video freeze A03 Video lu Global alarm contribution 싙 Passthrough Input A/Channel 04 A04 Video loss A04 Video black A04 Video freeze A04 Video lu Include in global alarm  🗹 /Input A/Channel 05 A05 Video loss A05 Video black A05 Video freeze A05 Video lu Level name Video Loss Input A/Channel 06 A06 Video loss A06 Video black A06 Video freeze A06 Video lu Sequence number 1 /Input A/Channel 07 A07 Video loss A07 Video black A07 Video freeze A07 Video lu /Input A/Channel 08 A08 Video loss A08 Video black A08 Video freeze A08 Video lu /Input A/Channel 09 A09 Video loss A09 Video black A09 Video freeze A09 Video lu Input A/Channel 10 A10 Video black A10 Video freeze A10 Video lu
+Sele cted alarm le evel System Channels/Source es Destinations F Rooms Layouts R CP users Actions Properties 2992 0 Alarm View fitters Channels/Sources Video Loss Black Freeze Luma /Input A/Channel 01 A01 Video loss A01 Video black A01 Video freeze A01 Video lu 🔺 I Input A/Channel 02 A02 Video loss A02 Video black A02 Video freeze A02 Video lu Data type alarm /Input A/Channel 03 A03 Video loss A03 Video black A03 Video freeze A03 Video lu Global alarm contribution 싙 Passthrough /Input A/Channel 04 A04 Video loss A04 Video black A04 Video freeze A04 Video lu Include in global alarm 🗹 /Input A/Channel 05 A05 Video loss A05 Video black A05 Video freeze A05 Video lu Level name Video Loss /Input A/Channel 06 A06 Video loss A06 Video black A06 Video freeze A06 Video lu Sequence number 1 /Input A/Channel 07 A07 Video loss A07 Video black A07 Video freeze A07 Video lu /Input A/Channel 08 A08 Video loss A08 Video black A08 Video freeze A08 Video lu /Input A/Channel 09 A09 Video loss A09 Video black A09 Video freeze A09 Video lu Input A/Channel 10 A10 Video loss A10 Video black A10 Video freeze A10 Video lu

-- If you wish to exclude alarms in this level from the global alarm calculation, then clear the Include in global alarm check box. - To rank this level's contribution to your system's global alarms, click the Global alarm contribution box, and then select the appropriate value from the list.
+- If you want to exclude alarms in this level from the global alarm calculation, then clear the Include in global alarm check box. - To rank this level's contribution to your system's global alarms, click the Global alarm contribution box, and then select the appropriate value from the list.

 - Passthrough: This is the default value.
 Alarms in this level will pass their status unaltered to the global alarms. - Critical, Major, Minor, Disabled: It is possible to override the error status of alarms when they are triggered.
 This is useful when, for example, a device is only able to report a status of either normal or error, but you want the error condition to be considered as minor in the global alarm calculation. - Invert: Alarms in this level will pass the opposite of their status to the global alarms.
 This can be used, for example, to report alarms from GPI inputs, or to handle cases where an error is expected, and not seeing an error is a sign that something probably went wrong.
-The table below describes the result of inverting sub-alarms:
+See Inverting an alarm, on page 174. - Faults only: Alarms in this level will be mapped to normal unless their status is one of the fault statuses-usually critical, major, and minor.2